November 8, 2019

 If you’re looking at a vehicle with a salvage or rebuilt title, you need to know how these vehicles may be different than your average used car.

 If you’re not well-versed in car mechanics, you may find yourself overwhelmed by repairs for a salvage vehicle.
-Plus, purchasing car insurance for salvage and rebuilt cars isn’t the same as buying auto insurance for other vehicles.
+Plus, purchasing car insurance for salvage and rebuilt cars isn’t the same as buying auto insurance for clean title vehicles.
 Here’s what you need to know about salvage and rebuilt titles and the differences in insurance.

 What is a salvage title?